 MCHC owns five (5) office condominium units which comprise the entire 5th Floor of the Citibank Center building, located at 8741 Paseo de Roxas, Makati City, including five (5) appurtenant parking units, per a Deed of Sale executed on 26 April 2000.
-Three of the five units are being leased out and two units are used as the corporate offices of the Registrant and its subsidiaries.
-MCHC also owns an office condominium unit on the 25th Floor and two condominium units on the 16th Floor of the Citibank Tower Building in Makati (acquired in December 2014) which are being leased out at prevailing commercial rates.
+MCHC also owns an office condominium unit on the 25th Floor and two office condominium units on the 16th Floor of the Citibank Tower which are currently leased out.
+Rental from the office units owned by MCHC are expected to exceed P13 million in 2015 from P4.5 million in 2014.